-If you feel comfortable watching and doing, then here is the video showing the whole process mentioned down below.
+If you feel comfortable watching and fixing it, then here is the video showing the whole process mentioned below.

-Insert the USB or the device to the computer.
-For faster fix, copy the video to the computer because your USB device might be slow and prevent the process working at its best.
+Insert the USB or the device into the computer.
+For a faster fix, copy the video to the computer because your USB device might be slow and prevent the process from working at its best.